-If a third party such as an employer or other sponsor has agreed to pay your tuition, the Student Finance Office may be able to facilitate the billing and payment process for you.
+If a third party such as an employer or other sponsor has agreed to pay your tuition, Student Finance may be able to facilitate the billing and payment process for you.
 Please note, however, that even with a third-party payment arrangement in place, you, the student, are ultimately liable for all charges on your account.
-For more information, see "Payment Methods" on the SFS website.
+For more information, see "Payment Methods" on the Student Finance website.